-About the Australian Space Weather Forecasting Centre - formally known as SWS
+About the Australian Space Weather Forecasting Centre

-The Australian Space Weather Forecasting Centre (formally known as Space Weather Services (SWS) & prior to that as IPS Radio and Space Services (IPS)) is the public face of the Space Weather Capability (SWC) section of the Bureau of Meteorology.
+The Australian Space Weather Forecasting Centre (formerly known as Space Weather Services (SWS) & prior to that as IPS Radio and Space Services (IPS)) is the public face of the Space Weather Capability (SWC) section of the Bureau of Meteorology.

 From its office in Adelaide, the ASWFC, monitors and forecasts space weather conditions, which include solar activity, and geophysical and ionospheric conditions.